faizan150/faizan150/README.md

 ### Hi there 👋

-I'm Muhammad Faizan, a passionate software developer and tech enthusiast.
+This is Muhammad Faizan, a passionate software developer and tech enthusiast.

 🔭 I’m currently working on: Laravel Projects<br>
 🌱 I’m currently learning: laravel Php<br>